MBS9/iosMuseumApp/README.md

 ## Setup and run locally

 1. If running a Mac, please install [XCode](https://developer.apple.com/xcode/).
+2. Either:
-2. Install [Visual Studio Community edition or Visual Studio for Mac](https://visualstudio.microsoft.com/).
+  a.
+Install [Visual Studio Community edition or Visual Studio for Mac](https://visualstudio.microsoft.com/).
 Make sure to install the `.NET MAUI` workload also.
+  b.
+Install [.Net](https://dotnet.microsoft.com/en-us/), and run the command `dotnet workload install maui`.
-3. Open the `.sln` file with Visual Studio.
+3. Open the `.sln` file with Visual Studio or `cd` into the directory of your `.sln` if using .NET CLI.
 4. Select your target platform (iOS Simulator on MacOS, Android Simulator on Windows), and start the app.

 To test on a physical device from the terminal, see the [doumentation](https://learn.microsoft.com/en-us/dotnet/maui/ios/cli?view=net-maui-7.0).